Queen's death - King Charles in place; here's what happens now

 Now the Queen has died, Prince Charles, 73, will automatically and immediately become king.

-There have been suggestions Charles would step aside to allow the monarchy to pass to his eldest son Prince William, but royal watchers consider this unlikely.
+There had been suggestions Charles would step aside to allow the monarchy to pass to his eldest son Prince William, but royal watchers considered this unlikely and so it has proved.

 Charles' siblings will kiss his hands following the death of their mother.